GameFoundry/bsf/Documentation/Manuals/docs/00_User/11_Particles/02_particleEvolers.md

 auto evolver = ParticleCollisions::create(desc);
 ~~~~~~~~~~~~~

-# Texture animation {#particleEvolvers_i}
+# Texture animation
 Texture animation evolver allows you to animate the texture applied to the particle.

-Represented with the @ref bs::ParticleTextureAnimation "ParticleTextureAnimation" and initialization options provided through @ref bs::PARTICLE_TEXTURE_ANIMATION_DESC "PARTICLE_TEXTURE_ANIMATION_DESC".
+Represented with the @bs::ParticleTextureAnimation and initialization options provided through @bs::PARTICLE_TEXTURE_ANIMATION_DESC.

 Texture animation evolver only works if you have provided a **SpriteTexture** with animation to the **Material** the particle is rendered with.
 You can find more about sprite texture animation in [material](@ref simpleMaterial) manual.

-Use @ref bs::PARTICLE_TEXTURE_ANIMATION_DESC::numCycles "PARTICLE_TEXTURE_ANIMATION_DESC::numCycles" to specify how many times should the animation loop during particle's lifetime.
-Enable @ref bs::PARTICLE_TEXTURE_ANIMATION_DESC::randomizeRow "PARTICLE_TEXTURE_ANIMATION_DESC::randomizeRow" if you want every particle to pick a random row from the relevant sprite texture.
+Use @bs::PARTICLE_TEXTURE_ANIMATION_DESC::numCycles to specify how many times should the animation loop during particle's lifetime.
+Enable @bs::PARTICLE_TEXTURE_ANIMATION_DESC::randomizeRow if you want every particle to pick a random row from the relevant sprite texture.
 This allows you to provide different textures and animations to different particles.

 ~~~~~~~~~~~~~{.cpp}
 HTexture texture = ...; // Import a texture (or create one)